God's Own Country · Living Traditions

 Onam — The Return of King Mahabali

-More than a harvest festival, Onam is Kerala's collective expression of a golden age — Pookkalam floral designs, the feast of 26 dishes on a banana leaf, and folk games that echo across generations.
+More than a harvest festival, Onam is Kerala's collective expression of a golden age — Pookkalam floral carpets, the feast of 26 dishes on a banana leaf, and folk games that echo across generations.

 Discover Onam